Kidney transplantation: Surgical procedure

 Traditionally, the donor procedure has been through a single incision of 4–7 in, but live donation is being increasingly performed by laparoscopic surgery.
 This reduces pain and accelerates recovery for the donor.
 Operative time and complications decreased significantly after a surgeon performed 150 cases.
 Live donor kidney grafts have higher long-term success rates than those from deceased donors.
 Since the increase in the use of laparoscopic surgery, the number of live donors has increased.
-Any advance which leads to a decrease in pain and scarring and swifter recovery has the potential to boost donor numbers.
+Any advance that leads to a decrease in pain and scarring and swifter recovery has the potential to boost donor numbers.
 In January 2009, the first all-robotic kidney transplant was performed at Saint Barnabas Medical Center, located in Livingston, New Jersey, through a two-inch incision.
 In the following six months, the same team performed eight more robotic-assisted transplants.

-In 2009 at the Johns Hopkins Medical Center, a healthy kidney was removed through the donor's vagina.
+In 2009, at Johns Hopkins Hospital in Baltimore, a healthy kidney was removed through the donor's vagina.
 Vaginal donations promise to speed recovery and reduce scarring.
 The first donor was chosen as she had previously had a hysterectomy.
 The extraction was performed using natural orifice transluminal endoscopic surgery, where an endoscope is inserted through an orifice, then through an internal incision, so that there is no external scar.
 The recent advance of single port laparoscopy requiring only one entry point at the navel is another advance with potential for more frequent use.